Some of America's top allies are really, really angry about Trump's tariffs

-Backlash to President Trump's announcement of steep tariffs on steel and aluminum was swift and angry from some of the United States' most important trading partners — and top U.S. allies are pledging to retaliate, if necessary.
+Backlash to President Trump's announcement of steep tariffs on steel and aluminum was swift and angry from some of the United States' most important trading partners — and top US allies are pledging to retaliate, if necessary.

 Trump said Thursday that his administration will impose a 25% tariff on steel imports and a 10% tariff on aluminum imports as early as next week, in order to boost domestic manufacturers.

-It's not yet clear whether some key U.S. trading partners will be exempt — which means even the European Union and Canada, the largest supplier of steel to the U.S., could get hit with the new duties.
+It's not yet clear whether some key US trading partners will be exempt — which means even the European Union and Canada, the largest supplier of steel to the US, could get hit with the new duties.

-The European Union and Canada both expressed their opposition to the new tariffs shortly after they were announced, and said they weren't afraid to retaliate.
+The EU and Canada both expressed their opposition to the new tariffs shortly after they were announced, and said they weren't afraid to retaliate.

 "We will not sit idly while our industry is hit with unfair measures that put thousands of European jobs at risk," European Commission President Jean-Claude Juncker said in a statement.

 Juncker said the EU will "react firmly and commensurately," and will develop a plan to retaliate, per World Trade Organization rules, "in the next few days."
-Steel industry groups in Europe came out in support of that move on Thursday night.
+Steel industry groups in Europe came out in support of that move on Thursday.

+"The EU must respond decisively to US punitive tariffs, which endanger thousands of jobs in Europe," said German Foreign Minister Sigmar Gabriel.
+"There should be no doubt about that in Washington."

+The British government said in a statement that it was "particularly concerned" about new trade barriers, and said countries must work together to solve problems of overcapacity.

 Canada, meanwhile, said that any trade restrictions on Canadian steel and aluminum would be "absolutely unacceptable."